 And of course one of the most famous applications of onion gravy is Bangers and Mash!

-What is Bangers and Mash?
+What are Bangers and Mash?

 This quintessential British dish features British bangers (sausages) nestled on top of creamy mashed potatoes and drenched in onion gravy.
 It’s the ultimate comfort food.